How to Write Thoughts in First Person: Techniques & Examples

 Differentiate Between Thoughts and Narrative

 Ensure clarity by distinguishing between the protagonist's direct thoughts and the overarching narrative voice.
 Use simple cues such as tense changes; typically, narrative is past tense while immediate thoughts are often presented in present tense.
-Additionally, consider employing first person pronouns specifically within thought processes to cue readers subtly into recognizing shifts between narration and thought.
+Additionally, employ first person pronouns specifically within thought processes to cue readers subtly into recognizing shifts between narration and thought.

 Techniques for Effective First Person Thoughts

 Effective techniques in first-person writing ensure readers feel a deep connection with the character's internal thoughts.
-Explore these strategies to enhance authenticity and emotional depth in your narratives.

 Show, Don't Tell